drjimmy1990/SoCiaL/readme.md

 Welcome to the official documentation for the WhatsApp & Social Media SaaS Platform.
 This is a full-stack, multi-user, multi-tool application designed to provide a suite of automation tools for businesses and developers.
 Built on a robust and scalable architecture, the platform features a persistent PostgreSQL database, a secure Node.js backend API, and a dynamic, real-time React frontend.

 The application is architected to be extensible, allowing for the seamless addition of new tools and integrations in the future.
+It includes a comprehensive admin dashboard for full user lifecycle management, permission control, and instance configuration.

 ---